Authentication

 Let’s create an application when clicking on the Applications button on the sidebar.
 Then click on the Create application button on the top right.

-Choose Regular Web Applications
+Choose Regular Web Applications as Application type

-as Name, and confirm the creation
+Then set for example daikoku-client as Name, and confirm the creation

 Jump to the Settings tab